Places of interest

-Kastamonu Archeological Museum: An archeological collection belonging to the prehistoric, Roman and Byzantine periods is exhibited in the Kastamonu museum.
+Kastamonu Archeological Museum collection belonging to the prehistoric, Roman and Byzantine periods is exhibited in the Kastamonu museum.

 This historical structure was constructed by Architect Kemalettin Bey in between 1914 – 1917.
 In this historical building, Atatürk had stated his historical speech concerning about the "Hat and Dress Revolution" in 1925 at his visit to Kastamonu.
 The materials used by Atatürk in his Kastamonu visit are also exhibited in the house.

 Address: Cumhuriyet Avenue., Kastamonu,